La Scala Opera House and its museum in Milan

 FAQ

-How long does it taks to visit Teatro alla Scala?+
+How long does it take to visit Teatro alla Scala?+

 A guided tour of Teatro alla Scala usually lasts about 1 hour.